Tessa Ransford OBE, Hon.DUniv (Paisley), MA, Dip Ed

 Photograph by Mike Knowles

-Tessa Ransford was born in India, educated in Scotland and has lived all her adult life in Scotland apart from eight years working in Pakistan in the 1960s.
+Tessa Ransford was born in India, educated in Scotland and lived all her adult life in Scotland apart from eight years working in Pakistan in the 1960s.

 Association for Scottish Literary Studies (Honorary Member)